Modified coherence of quantum spins in a damped pure-dephasing model: Introduction

 \section{Introduction}

 Quantum control of spins is now an advanced field with applications being developed for quantum sensing \cite{RevModPhys.89.035002} and quantum computing \cite{doi:10.1063/5.0007444}.
 Less well-developed, however, is the control of the environments with which the spins inevitably interact.
 In the limit where a spin is only weakly coupled to its environment, which has a large bandwidth relative to the spin dynamics, then the Born-Markov and rotating-wave approximations apply.
 The environment quickly loses information, and the Markovian system dynamics obey a Lindblad master equation~\cite{Gardiner1985, BreuerBook}.
 In another setting, the coupling is weak but the environmental correlations are long lived.
 Dynamical decoupling pulses can be employed to protect the spins~\cite{PhysRevA.58.2733}.
 These limits are starting points for approaches to studying reduced spin dynamics for potential engineering of spin control and coherence preservation.
-More generally, though, one must consider that both (a) the spin-environment coupling is not weak and (b) the environment is ``structured" in that it possesses non-trivial spectral and temporal correlations.
+More generally, though, one must consider that both (a) the spin-environment coupling is not weak and (b) the environment is ``structured" in that it possesses non-trivial temporal correlations and modified spectral density \cite{Rey2013}.

-The fundamental tools for studying such systems beyond weak-coupling are bipartite spin-boson models, where the spin is strongly coupled to an environment of modes~\cite{Grifoni1998, Thorwart2004}.
-Various techniques have been employed to solve for the reduced-spin dynamics including generalized master equations~\cite{Grifoni1998}, hierarchical methods~\cite{Yoshitaka2005, Hughes2012, Strunz2019}, dilation to a tripartite unitary dynamics~\cite{PhysRevLett.120.030402}, and others~\cite{Wilhelm2004, Loss2005, Lovett2018, Nori2019}.
-Typically, such studies are limited to two-level ($j=\frac{1}{2}$) spins.
-In this work, we develop a complementary analytic solution for the case of a large spin ($j>1/2$) with no transverse driving and where the modes themselves decay irreversibly into thermal baths.
-This solution does not require solving dynamical equations, instead we give the time-evolved reduced spin state directly.
-This reveals non-Markovian behavior~\cite{Gan_2010, Breuer2012} as well as how the spin and modes interact during thermalization.
+The fundamental tools for studying such systems beyond weak coupling are bipartite spin-boson models, where the spin is strongly coupled to an environment of modes~\cite{Grifoni1998, Thorwart2004}.
+Various techniques have been employed to study reduced-spin dynamics including generalized master equations~\cite{Grifoni1998}, hierarchical methods~\cite{Yoshitaka2005, Hughes2012, Strunz2019}, dilation to a tripartite unitary dynamics~\cite{PhysRevLett.120.030402}, and others~\cite{Wilhelm2004, Loss2005, Lovett2018, Nori2019}.
+A subset of spin-boson models are pure dephasing models (also called the independent boson models), where the spin experiences no energy exchange with the modes.
+This arises in a variety of physical settings including exciton-phonon dynamics~\cite{Gilmore2005, Pouthier2013} and defects in crystal lattices~\cite{BetzTorrBien14}.
+Pure dephasing models admit exact solutions for the spin dynamics~\cite{MahanBook,MukamelBook, Chaudhry2013}, revealing non-Markovian dephasing that strongly depends on the modes' spectral density and initial state~\cite{Gan_2010, Breuer2012}.